raspberrypilearning/naughty-and-nice/en/step_3.md

 ## Setting up and testing your Twitter account

 This step involves using a lot of code to fetch random live tweets.
+You will need these as data for training your sentiment analysis program.

 - Once you have a Twitter account, you will need to create a new app associated with this account.
 An app is simply a program that you link to your Twitter account.
 You can see how to do this in the collapsible section below.